United International Bank

 United International Bank (國際銀行) was an overseas Chinese bank in the United States, formerly headquartered in New York City.

-The bank established itself as a locally based community bank serving Chinese Americans and Asian Americans in the New York City-area.
+The bank established itself as a locally based community bank serving Chinese Americans and Asian Americans in the New York City area.
 Most of its clients were newly arrived immigrants and local small business owners who faced difficulties in obtaining financial support from other mainstream banks.
-In addition to serving the needs of small business owners and entrepreneurs, the bank specialized in financing credit arrangement for import and export trades.
+In addition to serving the needs of small business owners and entrepreneurs, the bank specialized in financing credit arrangements for import and export trades.